 Kidney and Urological Disease Grants

-The AKC Canine Health Foundation funds research in 18 different Research Program Areas.
+The AKC Canine Health Foundation funds research in 23 different Research Program Areas for the health of all dogs.
 These program areas enable the Foundation to create depth in our research portfolio and help us to be responsive to the health concerns of our constituents.

 Help Future Generations of Dogs